 You Want A Companion

 Sometimes, a pet can make an incredible companion.
 A dog or a cat can be great for this, but there’s nothing to say that a micro pig or hamster can’t make great companions either.
-Getting a pet for a companion, providing it supports your lifestyle, is way better than going out and looking for a boyfriend or a girlfriend just because you want companionship!
-You’ll have way less arguments with your pet and be able to live in harmony.
+Getting a pet as a companion, providing it supports your lifestyle, is way better than going out and looking for a boyfriend or girlfriend just because you want companionship!
+You’ll have fewer arguments with your pet and be able to live in harmony.
 Consider that when you feel like you need a companion.

 You Have The Time And Money To Support A Pet

 Getting a pet but not having the time or money to support it simply isn’t fair.
 It can depend on the pet, but different pets and even different breeds will need different levels of attention and exercise.
 You’ll have to spend time with your pet walking them, playing with them, grooming them, and training them to behave in the house.

 If you’re not sure you have the time and money commitment, then don’t get a pet.
 It’s that simple.
 If you go out and you haven’t trained your pet, you may end up needing to see Brauns Law if you happen to get into an altercation with another animal.
 The consequences can be disastrous!

 You Know A Pet Will Suit Your Lifestyle